F1248/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 ## Enabling SIP (System Integrity Protection)

 For many users, SIP will be lowered by default on build.
 For Intel HD 4000 users, you may have noticed that SIP is partially disabled.
 This is to ensure full compatibility with macOS Monterey and allow seamless booting between it and older OSes.
-However for users who do not plan to boot Monterey, you can re-enable under Patcher Settings.
+However for users who don't plan to boot Monterey, you can re-enable under Patcher Settings.

-Note: Machines running macOS Ventura or systems with non-Metal GPUs cannot enable SIP outright, due to having a patched root volume.
+Note: Machines running macOS Ventura or systems with non-Metal GPUs can't enable SIP outright, due to having a patched root volume.
 Enabling it will brick the installation.

 Going forward with 0.6.6, SIP settings can be accessed from the Security tab shown in the images.